Knox College has begun the first phase of a multi-year campus-wide accessibility study on its facilities! Acc...

 The major integrates theories of modern social science and history with the practical mastery of foreign language(s) and cultures.
 Students are required to:

-Special collections available to Integrated International Studies majors include the WGI Global Data Manager (1,200 variables on all countries) and an extensive historical and contemporary map collection in the archives of Seymour Library.
+Special collections available to International Studies majors include the WGI Global Data Manager (1,200 variables on all countries) and an extensive historical and contemporary map collection in the archives of Seymour Library.